Skip to Content

 Expect your dog to feel it once you do it.

-We use to use silver nitrate sticks at the vet clinic when the Kwik Stop just wasn’t cutting it.
+We used to use silver nitrate sticks at the vet clinic when the Kwik Stop just wasn’t cutting it and we also use it on minor cuts.

 Keep your pet still for several minutes to allow the blood to clot.